Bounded Languages Described by GF(2)-grammars: Subsets of a* b* c*

 Let us proceed formally.

-\begin{lm} The trace of the expression $\sum\limits_{i=1}^n A_i B_i C_i$ is a finite disjoint union of sets with type $X \times Y \times Z$. \end{lm} \begin{proof} For $x \in \N_0$, let us call the set of all such $i$ from $1$ to $n$, that the coefficient of $A_i$ before $a^x$ is one the \emph{a-type} of $x$.
+\begin{lm} The trace of the expression $\sum_{i=1}^n A_i B_i C_i$ is a finite disjoint union of sets with type $X \times Y \times Z$. \end{lm} \begin{proof} For $x \in \N_0$, let us call the set of all such $i$ from $1$ to $n$, that the coefficient of $A_i$ before $a^x$ is one, the \emph{a-type} of $x$.
 Similarly, define $b$-type and $c$-type.

 Whether or not the triple $(x, y, z)$ is in the trace of $\sum\limits_{i=1}^n A_i B_i C_i$ depends only on the a-type of $x$, b-type of $y$ and c-type of $z$.
 Indeed, the coefficient before $a^x b^y c^z$ is one in exactly such summands $A_i B_i C_i$, that the coefficient of $A_i$ before $a^x$ is one, the coefficient of $B_i$ before $b^y$ is one and the coefficient of $C_i$ before $c^z$ is one.
-Therefore the exact set of such summands depends only on types of $x$, $y$ and $z$, let alone the parity of their number.
+Therefore the exact set of such summands depends only on types of $x$, $y$ and $z$.

-Consequently, the trace of $\sum\limits_{i=1}^n A_i B_i C_i$ is a union of sets $X \times Y \times Z$, where $X$ is a set of numbers with some fixed $a$-type, $Y$ is a set of numbers with some fixed $b$-type and $Z$ is a set of numbers with some fixed $c$-type.
-There is only finite number of such sets, because there is no more than $2^n$ a-types, no more than $2^n$ b-types and no more than $c$-types. \end{proof}
+Consequently, the trace of $\sum_{i=1}^n A_i B_i C_i$ is a union of sets $X \times Y \times Z$, where $X$ is a set of numbers with some fixed $a$-type, $Y$ is a set of numbers with some fixed $b$-type and $Z$ is a set of numbers with some fixed $c$-type.
+There is only a finite number of such sets, because there is no more than $2^n$ distinct a-types, no more than $2^n$ distinct b-types and no more than $2^n$ distinct $c$-types. \end{proof}